 8. People will stop buying memory sticks (thumb drives, USB drives) as cloud storage use increases.

-Though the celebrity nude hack earlier this year made some skeptical of the safety of Apple’s iCloud, there’s not much doubt that online data storage like Google Drive, Dropbox, and Microsoft OneDrive will make USB drives obsolete.
+The celebrity nude hack earlier this year made some skeptical of the safety of Apple’s iCloud.
+There’s not much doubt that online data storage like Google Drive, Dropbox, and Microsoft OneDrive will make USB drives obsolete.
 As MarketWatch says, “Memory sticks can sometimes be cheaper than cloud storage, but they can spread viruses from computer to computer, and unlike the cloud, they can be left behind in a cafe.”